Brain surgery

 The head of your bed will be kept raised to help reduce swelling of your face or head.
 The swelling is normal after surgery.

-Medicines will be given to relieve pain.
+You'll be given medicines to relieve pain.

-You will usually stay in the hospital for 3 to 7 days.
+You'll usually stay in the hospital for 3 to 7 days.
 You may need physical therapy (rehabilitation).

 After you go home, follow any self-care instructions you're given.